Unity-Technologies/ziva-vfx-utils/docs/scenepanel2.rst

 3. **Scene View**

    Scene View shows Ziva VFX scene objects: Solver, Bone, Tissue and Cloth.
-   You can manage them by creating Group nodes and reorder them through drag&drop.
+   They can be managed by creating Group nodes and reordering them through drag&drop.

 4. **Component View**

-   Component View shows each component according to your current scene selected object(s).
+   Component View shows each component according to the current scene's selected object(s).
-   Users can apply attribute, maps copy paste operations through popup menu.
+   Users can apply attributes, maps, or copy/paste operations through the popup menu.

 .. toctree::
     sp2_menuBar.rst